-- A. Upon receipt of a report of an allegation of sexual discrimination, the Title IX Coordinator will contact the person alleged to have been subjected to the sexual discrimination (hereinafter referred to as a "Complainant") within two (2) business days.
+- 1. Upon receipt of a report of an allegation of Sexual Harassment Discrimination, the Title IX Coordinator will contact the person alleged to have been subjected to the Sexual Harassment Discrimination (hereinafter referred to as a "Complainant") within two (2) business days.
 During the initial contact, the Title IX Coordinator shall notify the Complainant of available supportive measures with or without the filing of a formal complaint, the process for filing a formal complaint, and the potential code of conduct violations for knowingly providing false information.
-If the Complainant decides to file a formal complaint, the Complainant must submit a written and signed statement of the facts surrounding the allegations sufficient to allow the Title IX Coordinator to determine whether: - 1. the actions alleged to have occurred meet the definition of sexual harassment, sexual assault, dating violence, domestic violence, or stalking; - 2. the actions alleged to have occurred were perpetrated against someone who was engaged in or attempting to engage in an educational activity or program offered by the campus; - 3. the actions alleged to have occurred were perpetrated by someone who is a student or employee of the campus, if the person's identity is known;

-- 4. the acts alleged to have occurred took place against a person located in the United States; and, - 5. the acts alleged to have occurred took place in a location or under circumstances over which the campus exercises substantial control, including but not limited to on campus buildings, buildings owned or operated by registered student organizations, or during off campus class events.
+If the Complainant decides to file a formal complaint, the Complainant must submit a written and signed statement of the facts surrounding the allegations sufficient to allow the Title IX Coordinator to determine whether: - a. the actions alleged to have occurred meet the definition of Sexual Harassment, Sexual Assault, Dating Violence, Domestic Violence, or Stalking; - b. the actions alleged to have occurred were perpetrated against someone who was engaged in or attempting to engage in an educational activity or program offered by the campus; - c. the actions alleged to have occurred were perpetrated by someone who is a student or employee of the campus, if the person's identity is known; - d. the acts alleged to have occurred took place against a person located in the United States; and, - e. the acts alleged to have occurred took place in a location or under circumstances over which the campus exercises substantial control, including but not limited to on campus buildings, buildings owned or operated by registered student organizations, or during off campus class events.